fxpoet/holysheet.io/README.md

 ### 2. Supports shortcuts for apps that even I have never heard of
-- Just type the program name and done.
+- Just type the software name and go.
 Claude AI will spoon-feed the shortcuts to you.
 - Use the time saved by this tool to play games you bought on Steam but never played.